Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

 Pinning down a reason why asthma developed can be difficult.
-It is speculated that heredity, allergies, and obesity might all be contributing factors.
+Experts speculate that heredity, allergies, and obesity might all be contributing factors.

-It is easier, however, to pin down what triggers your own asthma attacks.
-These will differ from one person to the next but some items could include:
+It is easier, however, to pin down what triggers your asthma attacks.
+These will differ from one person to the next, but some reasons include the: